Writing gRPC descriptors

 };

-This will generate a version 4 (random) UUID for the Entity.
-Only version 4 UUIDs are currently supported for generated Entity keys.
+This will generate a version 4 (random) UUID for the component id.
+Only version 4 UUIDs are currently supported for generated ids.

-It will often be necessary to access the generated entity key from inside the entities code.
-This can be done using the EntityContext.entityId new tab method.
+It will often be necessary to access the generated id from inside the component code.
+This can be done using the context, for instance for ValueEntity, use EntityContext.entityId new tab method.

 Service

 This section of the .proto file declares the API of the service itself, along with each function or method and their parameters and return types.
-When a command is received for a given Entity key, Kalix will establish a gRPC streamed call to the service implementation using that Entity’s type’s protocol—if one isn’t already established.
-Any commands received for the Entity key will be sent through that call.
+When a command is received for a given component id, Kalix will establish a gRPC streamed call to the service implementation using that Component’s type’s protocol—if one isn’t already established.
+Any commands received for the component id will be sent through that call.

 The AddItem and RemoveItem methods have no return value (the Empty type).